taoqi98/Robust-DPFL/README.md

 # Robust-DPFL
 The codes of our Robust-DPFL method.
-Here are the introduction on the data and code in this repository.
+If you are the reviewer of our paper, we are so sorry that this repository has not been updated.
+This is because in the last week, we have devoted most of our time to preparing the new experimental results and responding to the reviewers' comments, and we have little time to update this repository.
+Now, our response cannot be updated, and we have time to update this repository.
+We will update this repository in one day 2023/11/08 23:59 (AoE Time).
+If you look through this repository before our update, we hope that you can look through this repository in tomorrow.